Are you interested to learn the winning home swap strategy we use to travel the world and stay months on end in stunning locations for zero cost?

 Critical Review

-If people don't have photos of their kitchen or bathroom, we’re suspicious!
+If people don't show photos of their kitchen or bathroom, we’re suspicious!

 Check to see everything is clean and tidy with no clutter – if someone can’t be bothered to tidy up and declutter before taking pictures, it means they’re not a good prospect for us.
 We’ve seen pictures of homes with clothes hanging on the backs of chairs and a ton of stuff strewn over the kitchen counter which ought to have been in a cupboard – we instantly reject them!

-Also check out the location on Google Maps to get a feel for the area.
-What attractions are close by, is there a supermarket, public transport etc etc. LoveHomeSwap doesn’t provide an exact address for obvious reasons, but you still get an idea of the environment.
+Also, check out the location on Google Maps to get a feel for the area.
+What attractions are close by, is there a supermarket, public transport etc. LoveHomeSwap doesn’t provide an exact address for obvious reasons, but you still get an idea of the environment.

 Personally, our first rule of thumb is, is the property near or on water?